Last updated on

 Real Estate Marketing Strategy #4: Use Immediate Lead Notifications

-Which means that responding quickly to leads is critical to your business’ growth — especially when you consider that the same lead is likely opting-in to other websites at the same time that they opted-in to yours.
+This means that responding quickly to leads is critical to your business’ growth — especially when you consider that the same lead is likely opting-in to other websites at the same time that they opted-in to yours.

 Respond first and you’ll probably win the prospect.